xenoda/Auto-Caption-Adder-Bot/README.md

 # PrivateAutoCaption
 Telegram Auto Caption Adder Bot.
-This bot can automatically add captions and(/or) buttons to any media file sent to your public / private Telegram channel.
+This bot can automatically add captions and (/or) inline buttons to any media file sent to your public or private Telegram channel.

   </a>
 </p>